-As a leader in the public cloud space, Microsoft Azure has a plethora of information available for clients and the curious.
-One of our favorites is the Standard Enterprise Governance Guide, a step-by-step resource through the stages of governance security.
+As a leader in the public cloud space, Microsoft Azure has a massive amount of information available for both existing clients and organizations that are simply cloud curious.

 Key takeaways from the guide

-- Put a lot of thought into the tags you will use to help identify assets in the public cloud.
+- Put a lot of thought into the tags you will use to help identify assets in the public cloud

 Where we deviate from Microsoft’s framework